 The five most important pressures on the Baltic Sea are identified as: nutrient and organic enrichment, selective extraction of species, introduction of contaminating compounds, introduction of non-indigenous species, and abrasion and substrate loss (Figure 3).
-The main pressures described below are defined in the ICES glossary of human pressures.
+The main pressures described below are defined in the ICES Technical Guidelines.